English ▼

 Convert Your 3D Mesh/Model DAE Files to OBJ

-Our free and fast tool will convert most 3D mesh or DAE (COLLADA - Collaborative Design Activity) model files to a standard OBJ (Wavefront) file that can then be edited further in most popular 3D editing packages such as Blender or 3D printed without any further processing.
-Our conversion tool can also batch convert multiple DAE files, up to 25 files at a time can be converted.
+Our free and fast tool will convert your DAE (COLLADA - Collaborative Design Activity) 3D model files to the OBJ (Wavefront) format that can then be edited further in most popular 3D editing packages such as Blender.
+Our DAE converters support materials and textures and can also batch convert multiple DAE files; up to 25 files at a time can be converted.

-To convert your DAE file click the Upload button above and select the file to convert.
-Once selected, the file will be converted to a OBJ file and will ready for download shortly afterwards.
-For more information about the DAE to OBJ conversion process see the conversion information section below for more information.
+To convert your DAE file, click the Upload button above and select the file you want to convert.
+Once you have added your DAE file, you can also add any texture image files that the DAE file may require.
+Once these have been added the files will be uploaded to our server and converted to an OBJ file ready for download shortly afterwards.
+For more information about the DAE to OBJ conversion process, see the conversion information section below.

 How to Convert your DAE to OBJ Online?

-Here are 2 simple steps to convert your DAE to OBJ.
+Here are two simple steps to convert your DAE to OBJ.

 Upload a DAE